OpenGen/GenSQL.Gen.clj.adapter/README.md

-# inferenceql.Gen.clj.adapter
+# GenSQL.Gen.clj.adapter

-A simple adapter to query any Gen.clj model from iql.query.
-It works by ensuring that gen model implements the gpm protocol functions that iql.query is expecting (so in a sense, it's an adapter of Gen.clj to the GPM protocol).
+A simple adapter to query any Gen.clj model from GenSQL.query.
+It works by ensuring that gen model implements the gpm protocol functions that GenSQL.query is expecting (so in a sense, it's an adapter of Gen.clj to the GPM protocol).

 ## How can we ensure conditioning works as expected?